-MP Jamie Wallis left crash in mini skirt and heels, court hears
+Jamie Wallis: MP fled crash fearing he would be attacked, court hears

 - Published

-A Tory MP was wearing a black leather mini-skirt and high heels when he crashed his car and left the scene, a court has heard.
+A Tory MP who fled the scene of a crash wearing a black leather mini-skirt and high heels feared he was going to be attacked, a court has heard.

 Bridgend MP Jamie Wallis denies four traffic offences in Llanblethian, Vale of Glamorgan in November last year.

+Mr Wallis told the court he was raped a month before the crash and feared he would be "attacked again".

+The politician who identifies as he/him said he was swerving to avoid a cat moments before his car hit a lamppost.

-The Conservative MP became the first MP to come out as transgender in March.
+The Conservative MP, who was elected in 2019, became the first MP to come out as transgender in March.

+He told the court he had been diagnosed with post traumatic stress disorder (PTSD) after being raped.

+On Monday Cardiff Magistrates' Court heard how witnesses said Mr Wallis' left the scene after crashing his Mercedes into a lamppost on 28 November.

-On Monday the court heard how Adrian Watson and Natalie Webb heard a "very loud bang, significantly louder than a domestic firework", on the street at about 01:00 GMT on 28 November.
+Residents, Adrian Watson and Natalie Webb, were at a birthday party on the street, when they heard a "very loud bang, significantly louder than a domestic firework", on the street at about 01:00 GMT.

-Ms Webb said she went outside and saw a Mercedes E-Class saloon had crashed into the lamppost.

 Mr Watson said he looked inside the car and saw "a white male wearing a white long-sleeve top which was tight to the body, a black leather PVC mini-skirt, tights, dark shoes with a high heel and a pearl necklace"